 In 1997, Delta was the first airline to board more than 100 million passengers in a calendar year.
 Also that year, Delta began an expansion of its international routes into Latin America.

-On November 27, 2001, Delta Air Lines launched SkyBonus, a program aimed toward small-to-medium businesses spending between $5,000 and $500,000 annually on air travel, where businesses can earn points toward free travel and upgrades.
+On November 27, 2001, Delta Air Lines launched SkyBonus, a program aimed toward small-to-medium businesses spending between $5,000 and $500,000 annually on air travel.
+Businesses can earn points toward free travel and upgrades, as well as Sky Club memberships and SkyMiles Silver Medallion status.
+While enrolled businesses are able to earn points toward free travel, the travelling passenger is still eligible to earn SkyMiles during his or her travel.

-In July 2003, Delta started a buy-on-board program on selected flights, initially offered on 400 flights, featuring items from differing providers, depending on the origin and destination of the flight, with prices ranging up to $10.
+In July 2003, Delta started the buy-on-board program on a few selected flights, initially offered on 400 flights.
+Prices ranged up to $10.

 Beginning in mid-March 2005, Delta planned to stop providing pillows on flights within the 48 contiguous U.S. states, Bermuda, Canada, the Caribbean, and Central America.
 In addition, the airline increased the price of alcoholic beverages on Delta mainline flights from $4 to $5; the increase in alcohol prices did not occur on Song flights.

-On September 14, 2005, Delta filed for bankruptcy, citing rising fuel costs.
+On September 14, 2005, Delta Air Lines filed for bankruptcy, citing rising fuel costs.

-In April 2007, Delta emerged from bankruptcy after fending off a hostile takeover from US Airways, and its shares were re-listed on the New York Stock Exchange.
+In April 2007, Delta Air Lines emerged from bankruptcy after fending off a hostile takeover from US Airways, and its shares were re-listed on the New York Stock Exchange.

-On April 14, 2008, the acquisition of Northwest Airlines by Delta was announced.
+On April 14, 2008, Delta Air Lines announced the acquisition of Northwest Airlines.

-On October 29, 2008, Delta's acquisition of Northwest Airlines was approved and consummated.
+On October 29, 2008, the acquisition of Northwest Airlines was approved and consummated.

 On December 31, 2009, the Northwest Airlines operating certificate was merged into that of Delta.